JwolffTeach/SampleWebApp/README.md

 Extra Credit:
 - Populate the genres in the drop down using the Genres variable in the HomeViewModel
 - Add a media query for widths less than or equal to 712px that will modify the Index page to look like it does on Page 3 of the XD doc

+Misc:
+- Visual Studio Code is a great choice for an editor.
+It can be downloaded for free here: https://code.visualstudio.com/